 Skills and experience: Phil has extensive experience of financial and corporate reporting, having qualified as a chartered accountant with KPMG and more latterly through his role as group controller.
-He has a comprehensive knowledge of capital markets and corporate finance underpinned through his previous role as group treasurer and his FCT qualification.
-Having been actively engaged in the last four regulatory price reviews he has a strong understanding of the economic regulatory environment.
+He has a comprehensive knowledge of capital markets and corporate finance underpinned through his previous role as group treasurer and his FCT qualification, and has a strong understanding of the economic regulatory environment.